wieslawsoltes/AvaloniaBook/Chapters/Chapter28.md

 | `XYFocus.LeftNavigationStrategy` | Choose default algorithm (closest edge, projection, navigation axis) |

 For dense grids (e.g., TV apps), set `XYFocus.NavigationModes="Gamepad,Remote"` and assign explicit neighbours to avoid diagonal jumps.
 Pair with `KeyBindings` for shortcuts like `Back` or `Menu` buttons on controllers (map gamepad keys via key modifiers on the key event).

+Where hardware exposes haptic feedback (mobile, TV remotes), query the platform implementation with `TopLevel.PlatformImpl?.TryGetFeature<TFeature>()`.
+Some backends surface rumble/vibration helpers; when none are available, fall back gracefully so keyboard-only users are not blocked.

 ## 9. Text input services and IME integration